Already a DIA Member? Sign in. Not a member? Join.

 Kiernan Trevett, MSc

-Principal Quality Lead, PDQ Quality Assurance Process GVP, Genentech, A Member of the Roche Group, United States
+Quality Policy Lead, Genentech, A Member of the Roche Group, United States

-Kiernan joined Roche as a Principal Quality Lead focussing on pharmacovigilance quality assurance strategies.
-Previously, she worked as a GPvP Inspector at the MHRA for 1O years, with her most recent role being Expert GPvP Inspector.
-She contributed to the development of the EU GVP, had a role in the training of GPvP Inspectors in other EU Member States and contributed significantly to the MHRA’s preparedness work in relation to the UK’s withdrawal from the EU.
-Before joining the MHRA, Kiernan worked as a certified Quality Assurance auditor for a central laboratory that provided services for Phase I-III pharmaceutical clinical trials.
-Kiernan has a Master of Biomedical Sciences degree from the University of Southampton.
+Kiernan Trevett is the Quality Policy Chapter Lead in Roche’s R&D Quality function and is responsible for strategic leadership on the shaping of clinical and safety quality policy.
+Previously, she worked as a GVP Inspector at the UK MHRA for 1O years, with her most recent role being Expert GVP Inspector.
+She contributed to the development of the EU GVP Modules, had a role in the training of GVP Inspectors in other EU Member States and contributed to the MHRA’s preparedness work in relation to the UK’s withdrawal from the EU.
+Before joining the MHRA, Kiernan worked as a certified QA auditor for a central laboratory that provided services for Phase I-III pharmaceutical clinical trials.
+Kiernan has a Master of Biomedical Sciences degree.

 Dionne Usher